Generative Multi-hop Retrieval

 \subsection{Evaluation Metric}

-In \textit{a fixed-step setting}, for NQ and HotpotQA, we follow the evaluation metric of the bi-encoder model we compare: answer recall~\citep{karpukhin2020dense} and retrieval sequence recall~\citep{xiong2021answering} respectively.
-For multi-hop datasets with varying numbers of ground truth retrieval steps (Explagraphs-Open, EntailBank, and StrategyQA), we first calculate the retrieval sequence recall rate of each query and average over the number of queries ~\citep{Dalvi2021ExplainingAW, Saha2021ExplaGraphsAE}.
-Furthermore, in \textit{a dynamic multi-step retrieval setting}, since the number of predicted retrieval sequences varies, we measure the retrieval sequence F1 score.
-For RuleTaker-Open, we newly define an evaluation metric (Appendix~\ref{app: ruletaker-open}) that measures the graph construction success rate since we do not have the ground truth retrieval sequences information.
+In the fixed multi-hop retrieval, we evaluate HotpotQA following the MDR evaluation metric\footnote{\href{https://github.com/facebookresearch/multihop_dense_retrieval}{https://github.com/facebookresearch/MDR}}.
+For the rest, we first calculate the recall rate (R@k) of each query and average over the number of queries~\citep{Dalvi2021ExplainingAW, Saha2021ExplaGraphsAE}.
+In the dynamic multi-hop retrieval, since the number of predicted retrieval sequences varies, we measure the F1 score (F1@k) by retrieving a maximum of $k$ sequences.
+For RT-Open, we newly define an evaluation metric (Appendix~\ref{app: ruletaker-eval}) that measures the graph construction success rate.